 The base price of a Mac is around that $1200 mark, and you can get a really high spec Windows computer for that price.
 Windows computers are always cheaper, but in my experience (I have tried both) Mac is just more stable when running things.
 There always seems to be little nuances and glitches with my PC.
 I also believe Macs have more longevity.
 The initial purchase price might be higher, but you might not have to upgrade nearly as soon.

 There are a few main things to consider when buying a computer for recording.
 Processor, RAM, and Disk Space.

 You will want to opt for at least an i5 processor, ideally an i7.
 The more RAM, the better.
 No less than 8gb in the RAM department.
-Audio recording is taxing on a computer, so it need space to run multiple processes at once.
+Audio recording is taxing on a computer, so it needs space to run multiple processes at once.
 When it comes to storage, bigger is better too.
 ESPECIALLY in a MacBook.
-It is uber expensive to upgrade anything in a MacBook, so if you are ordering one, make sure you don’t cheap out on RAM and Hard drive size.
+It is super expensive to upgrade anything in a MacBook, so if you are ordering one, make sure you don’t cheap out on RAM and Hard drive size.

 If you are going to run a desktop, at least two hard drives will be needed.
 One for your local programs, and one for your file storage.
 I’m not going to go any further into the topic of computers – that is a rabbit hole for another blog, or your local computer store!